latrovalievioan/interview-prep-stuff/prep.md

 ## Connection/Communication:

 -   [TCP](https://www.youtube.com/watch?v=0y6FtKsg6J4) \*
+    > Transmission Control Protocol
     > Provides a reliable end-to-end communication between devices
-    > Devides the data into small segments
+    > Divides the data into small segments
     > Sends each segment individually
     > Each segment has a sequence number used to reassamble the data in order
 -   [HTTP/HTTP2/HTTP3 ](https://www.youtube.com/watch?v=a-sBfyiXysI) \*